 Completely cover the whole snowball with white FLAT spray paint.

 Spray with a good coat or two of Spray Snow Flocking.
 This is hard to find.
-It must be the worst of the aerosols for huffing, because I haven't found any in a store for several years.
-I did an internet search and it is available on-line through some floral suppliers.
-JoAnn's does not carry it in-store or on-line.
-You can try here
+It must be the worst of the aerosols for huffing, because I only find it in stores occasionally.
+You can find it on Amazon here and here (affiliate links).

 That's it.
 Easy peasy and pretty cheap - although you have to buy more toothpicks than you can even imagine.
 I think I bought out the entire supply of at least two stores, maybe three.